-CA represents and warrants in accordance with provisions of IT Act, 2000 & Rules made thereunder that;
+CA represents and warrants the following provisions of the IT Act, 2000 & Rules made thereunder that;

-- 1. signing private key is protected and that no unauthorized person shall ever has access to that private key; - 2.
+- 1. signing private key is protected and no unauthorized person ever has access to that private key; - 2.
 Each Subscriber has been required to represent and warrant that all information supplied by the Subscriber in connection with, and/or contained in the Certificate is true. - 3.
 Only verified information appears in the certificate